 Make a cheat sheet

 No, I don’t mean that you need to ink tiny answers on your forearms like you may or may not have done in high school.
-Just brainstorm some likely questions and write out the answers.
+Just brainstorm some likely interview questions and write out the answers.
 Don’t take your writing into the interview with you, but the act of writing something out helps you retain it better and makes you more thoughtful.
 Again, the more you prepare, the more confident you’ll feel.

 Do the research

 Add some of your research into the company you’re interviewing with to your cheat sheet.
 Pore through their website, make note of the big names you should probably know, and jot down their mission statement and some of their language that you can sprinkle through some of your responses.
 And don’t forget to peruse the job description again and prepare yourself to address what makes you a unique fit for the role.
 Emphasize how you can add value to the company.
+This will help you stand out from other candidates.

 Do a dress rehearsal